Securiti launches Gencore AI, a holistic solution to build Safe Enterprise AI with proprietary data - easily

 Scope of LPPD

-• According to the Article 2 of LPPD, this law applies to "natural persons whose personal data are processed, and natural persons or legal persons who process such data fully or partially through automatic or non-automatic means."
+• According to Article 2 of LPPD, this law applies to "natural persons whose personal data are processed, and natural persons or legal persons who process such data fully or partially through automatic or non-automatic means."

 • It provides a comprehensive framework for the processing and transferring of personal data and its security.

 • LPPD applies to any organization that collects data or processes data collected from Turkey.
-Its scope also includes Turkey's entities and any foreign natural or legal entity collecting or processing Turkish originated data or Turkish data subjects' personal information regardless of their physical location.
+Its scope also includes Turkey's entities and any foreign natural or legal entity collecting or processing Turkish-originated data or Turkish data subjects' personal information regardless of their physical location.

 Philippines DPA Scope